rails/rails/guides/source/testing.md

 are best managed when only used for default data that can be applied to the common case.

-Fixtures can be stored in your `test/fixtures` directory.
+Fixtures are stored in your `test/fixtures` directory.

 #### YAML